Deir Dibwan

 Deir Dibwan (دير دبوان) is a Palestinian city in the Ramallah and al-Bireh Governorate in the central West Bank east of Ramallah.
-It is also the capital of the Eastern District with Mr. Iyad Mohammad Habbas AlAwawdah the mayor.
-According to the Palestinian Central Bureau of Statistics the town had a population of approximately 5,252 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics the town had a population of 4,169 inhabitants in 2017.
 There were 5,016 people from Deir Dibwan living abroad.
 Deir Dibwan was built close to the ruins of Et-Tell.

 Name

 The word "Deir" means monastery and the word "dibwan" came from the name of the "divan", or Council.
 It has also been called Deir Dubwan, where "Dubwan" is a proper name.